I tried a hundred ways to say it. Word junkies do that—we have thesaurus pages on the insides of our eyelids. I’m no different.

 You see, I wrote a memoir about what my son and I, his brother and our little family went through when a rare disease diagnosis tossed a grenade into our lives.
 I was pleased with the writing and the structure.
 Although it wasn’t my first manuscript—I have another memoir in the can, and multiple ghostwrites to my credit—I was pleased with it.
 It reflected us, me, the medical odyssey and how we survived, even if we were rumpled, scarred and never going to know the oblivion of blind faith again.
 It told our story.
 But it only told the tale up to when I stopped writing, and it was written by who I was then.
 Restart slinked its way into my writing life vocabulary.
 When I decided to take my book out to find an agent who’d love it and a publisher who wanted to be its champion, I felt with all my senses that I had to rewrite it.

 Events being what they intrinsically are—decidedly out of one’s control, I found myself cutting that manuscript apart last year.
 But I’d put it off and put it off, as one does with the horrible and the inevitable (think basement purge-sized procrastination).
 First, I tortured myself with the getting to the slicing and dicing part.
-This is where the continuation of my Personal Campaign for Kind comes in.

 I knew what had to happen.